iAmKabiru/survey/README.md

-A Survey Management System Build with Django
+A Survey Management System Build with Django and Highcharts